912-SALLE-Laurine/Skillcraft_Analysis_Yones_Salle/README.md

 In the game, players have a League, which is a ranking system based on the performances and the number of victories in competitions. <br>
 There are 8 Leagues :

-League Index | Name Rank
+League Index | League Name
 --- | ---
 8| Professional
 7|Grandmaster